lukashalim/Notes/Coursera Machine Learning.md

 - Similar results to neural network, but SVM can be faster to train, and with frequently used kernels will certainly converge.

 One-vs-All: Used for multilevel target for both logistic and SVM.
 Train a classifier, theta, for each factor level.
 On a new input, pick level with the maximum predicted probability

+### Anamoly Detection
+- Unsupervised approach to model probability of a given set of measurements.
+- You can a simpler approach, which assumes no correlation between features, or an approach using a correlation matrix which allows for correlations.
+The latter requires more data and is computationally more expensive.